onespacemedia/cms/docs/pages-app.md

 ### ...change the ModelAdmin `fieldsets` of my content model?

-Simply add the `fieldsets` tuple to your model rather than your admin.py.
+Add the `fieldsets` tuple to your model rather than your admin.py.

 ### ...set a `filter_horizontal` on a content model ManyToManyField?

-Simply add the `filter_horizontal` tuple to your model rather than your admin.py.
+Add the `filter_horizontal` tuple to your model rather than your admin.py.

 ### ...add inline model admins to content models?